MonetDBSolutions/monetdb-stethoscope/README.rst

    pip install monetdb-pystethoscope

-This project is compatible with Python >= 3.6.
+This project is compatible with Python 3.6 or later and with MonetDB server version Jun2020 or later.

 We recommend the use of virtual environments (see `this primer <https://realpython.com/python-virtual-environments-a-primer/>`__